Evolution of perturbed long nonlinear plane, ring and hybrid surface waves

-Here, $c$ was set to be equal to the speed of the current at the bottom, i.e.~$c =u_0(0)$.
-The amplitude equation had the form (\ref{A}), but the coefficients were now given in terms of the modal function by the formulae
+while the singular solution cannot satisfy this equation since it is not a part of the general solution.

-In the case of surface waves in a homogeneous fluid, Johnson's coefficients are recovered by taking $\displaystyle \tilde \mu_i = \mu_i/(k^2+k'^2)$ (for details see \citet{KZ}).
-The new formulation has allowed to prove that, for surface ring waves in a homogeneous fluid, the coefficient $\mu_5 = 0$ for any current $u_0(z)$.
-Indeed, differentiating the generalised Burns condition (\ref{GB}), we obtain:
+The equation derived by \citet{J90} has the same form (\ref{A}), but the coefficients are given by rather complicated formulae involving multiple integrals.
+The new formulation (\ref{c3})--(\ref{c5}) allows it to be proved that, for surface ring waves in a homogeneous fluid, the coefficient $\mu_5 = 0$ for any shear flow $u_0(z)$ \citep{KZ}.
+Indeed, differentiating the generalised Burns condition (\ref{GB}) with respect to $\theta$, we obtain: